qkmaxware/Rexname/Readme.md

 ## Uninstall
 1. Using dotnet cli run the following commands
-   1. dotnet tool uninstall rexname
+   1. dotnet tool uninstall --global rexname

 ## Usage
 The rexname tool runs on the command line and you can access it's help information with the following command